 Indonesia’s first president Achmed Sukarno had earned power the hard way.
-He had fought the brutal regime of the Japanese during WWII and then defeated the returning Dutch, who had attempted to re-impose their colonial rule.
-By the early 1960s he was free to pursue his ultimate goal: ‘Malphilindo’, an economic and political bloc comprising Indonesia, Malaya, Singapore, British-protected Borneo (Sarawak and Sabah) and Brunei, and the Philippines.
+He had fought the brutal regime of the Japanese during WWII and then defeated the returning Dutch who were attempting to re-impose their colonial rule.
+By the early 1960s he was free to pursue his ultimate goal: ‘Malphilindo’, an economic and political bloc comprising Indonesia, Malaya, Singapore, British-protected Borneo (Sarawak and Sabah) and the oil-rich sultanate Brunei, and the Philippines.
 Indonesia and, by extension of this, Sukarno, would dominate the lot.

 However, there was a glaringly-obvious snag: apart from British-protected Borneo, the nations targeted by Sukarno were sovereign and independent in their own right.
-Malaya, for example, had just emerged victorious from the struggle of a violent communist insurgency – labelled the Emergency – which lasted from 1948 to 1960.
+For example, Malaya had just emerged victorious from the struggle of a violent communist insurgency – labelled the Emergency – that had lasted from 1948 to 1960.
 Its journey to democratic independence was hard won and would not be given up lightly.

 Reach for the gun

 Sukarno and his ministers were quick to plot Indonesia’s response to the creation of Malaysia.
 They decided to either stall its formation indefinitely through the use of military action or, if this proved impossible, slowly weaken it to breaking point once federalisation had occurred.
 Indonesia would then step in and dominate.

 Sukarno fired the opening shot of his campaign by backing a communist uprising in Brunei on December 8, 1962.
 The British were swift to reply and army units were rushed to the sultanate and quickly restored control.
 Not to be dissuaded by this failure, Sukarno switched his focus into backing guerrilla incursions (supported by the regular army) from the Indonesian part of Borneo, Kalimantan, into British-protected territory.